Sustainability Operations Structure

 Risk Management Committee

-The committee oversees risk management across the entire Mizuno Group's operations, including all divisions of Mizuno Corporation and its subsidiaries.
-It plays a pivotal role in identifying various types of risks, such as natural disasters, human-caused incidents, data leaks, product accidents, and internal fraud.
-The committee is also responsible for devising preventive measures, implementing strategies to stop these risks from recurring, and establishing and executing Business Continuity Plans (BCP).
-Additionally, regarding climate change risks, the committee has discussed related aspects deemed relevant in the short, medium, and long term since FY 2021.
+The Risk Management Committee oversees risk management across all Mizuno Group operations, including each division of Mizuno Corporation and its subsidiaries.
+It plays a central role in identifying a wide range of risks—such as natural disasters, human-caused incidents, data breaches, product accidents, and internal misconduct—and in formulating preventive and recurrence mitigation measures, as well as establishing and executing Business Continuity Plans (BCPs).

-Moreover, by routinely exchanging information with various departments and locations and through training and education, the committee ensures that the philosophy of risk management permeates throughout the group.
-When a specific business risk arises, the Risk Management Committee takes the lead in setting up a crisis management headquarters to address the issue promptly and prevent recurrence.
+In addition, through ongoing communication with relevant departments and sites, as well as training and education initiatives, the committee promotes a deeper understanding of risk management throughout the Group.
+When specific business risks arise, the Risk Management Committee takes the lead in establishing a crisis response headquarters to address the issue promptly and implement measures to prevent recurrence.

 Cross-departmental Products Committee

-Following the organizational restructuring on June 22, 2022, discussions on the promotion of compliance with the Mizuno CSR Procurement Code of Conduct and the implementation of CSR procurement audits are held within the Cross-departmental Products Committee.
-Topics related to CSR procurement are discussed, in principle, four times a year.
-We do not appoint committee members without speaking rights or external stakeholders.
+Following the organizational restructuring on June 22, 2022, discussions on promoting compliance with the Mizuno CSR Procurement Code of Conduct and implementing CSR procurement audits have been conducted within the Cross-departmental Products Committee.
+Topics related to CSR procurement are discussed, in principle, four times per year.
+The committee does not include members without speaking rights or external stakeholders.